Allisonwonderlax13/https-github.com-obsproject-obs-studio./Installing-Plugins-On-Windows.md

 ## Intro
 Please do your best to thoroughly read the installation instructions.
 Not all plugins are identical, and there are going to be some variations depending on the plugin.

 Pay close attention to which versions of OBS is supported.
-If it hasn't been updated for a long time, its possible it will not work on the latest release.
+If it hasn't been updated in a long time, its possible it will not work on the latest release.

 Before you start, make sure obs is **closed**.
 If you get messages about files being in use, obs is most likely running.
 Either restart the computer (dont start any other software), or end obs64/32.exe in the task manager.